-This course introduces machine learning as a tool for using either traditional (surveys, micro data, ...) or non-traditional data sources (big data) to produce high quality predictions for Official Statistics or Sustainable Development Goals (SDGs) indicators.
+This course introduces machine learning as a tool for using either traditional or non-traditional data sources (big data) to produce high quality predictions for official statistics or Sustainable Development Goals (SDGs) indicators.

-The course provides an opportunity for participants to explore and comprehend the techniques of machine learning and their links with traditional statistical methods.
-It aims at providing an overview of the current methods and applications of Machine Learning, through simplified theoretical concepts, pedagogical case studies and interactive resources.
+The course provides an opportunity for participants to explore and comprehend the techniques of machine learning in comparison with more traditional statistical methods.
+It aims at providing an overview of the current methods and applications of Machine Learning, through theoretical concepts, pedagogical case studies and interactive resources.
 The course is not based, nor does it require, a particular software.
 However, reproducible examples on either simulated or real data are provided using the R/RStudio environment.
 Some Python procedures and packages are also provided.